kclimb/asl-scripts/README.md

 2/26/2019:
 Available in LiveSplit.

 Development complete.
-Will only add splits on request, time permitting.
+Message me about bugs/requests.

 ## Curse of Blackmoor Manor

 2/26/2019:
 Available in LiveSplit.

 Development complete.
-Will only add splits on request, time permitting.
+Message me about bugs/requests.

 # Planned Splitters
 These are the autosplitters I plan to make but have not worked on yet: